 When the MAX is shipped from the factory, all levels are set with full privileges.
-You must assign a name to a security profile to activate it, so you can activate only the Default and Full Access profiles initially.
-The default security settings of the Full Access profile enable you to configure and set up the MAX without any restrictions.
-Before you make the MAX generally accessible, you should protect the configured unit from unauthorized access.
-Proceed as follows:
+A profile must have a name to be activated, so only the Default and Full Access profiles can be activated initially.
+Their default security settings enable you to configure and set up the MAX without any restrictions.
+Before you make the MAX generally accessible, you should change these default security settings to protect the configured unit from unauthorized access.
+These are the steps you must carry out:

-- 1 Activate the Full Access profile - 2 Change the Full Access password. - 3 Set the Default profile for read-only access. - 4 Change the SNMP read-write community string. - 5 Assign a Telnet password. - 6 Require profiles for incoming connections. - 7 Turn off ICMP redirects. - 8 Specify the number of times the MAX retries a connection - 9 Retrieving configuration updates from RADIUS.
+- 1 Change the Full Access password.

+- 2 Activate the Full Access profile

+- 3 Set the Default profile for read-only access.

+- 4 Change the SNMP read-write community string.

+- 5 Assign a Telnet password.

+- 6 Require profiles for incoming connections.

+- 7 Turn off ICMP redirects.